norbusan/slick-google-map-plugin/README.md

 Licenses:
 The plugin uses wonderful custom marker icons from the <a href="http://mapicons.nicolasmollet.com" target="_blank">Maps Icons Collection</a> <img src="http://mapicons.nicolasmollet.com/wp-content/uploads/2011/03/miclogo-88x31.gif" border="0" /> project by Nicolas Mollet.

 This plugin is a fork of the Comprehensive Google Map Plugin by Alexander Zagniotov.
+Thanks to Alexander for his excellent work and putting the code under GPL.

 ## Contributors ##